 Each episode of Netflix docuseries 7 Days Out looks at a different cultural event, going behind the scenes to deliver the inside scoop about what actually goes into pulling them off.
 The fifth episode documents the lead-up to a 2018 Chanel haute couture fashion show, tracking the late Karl Lagerfeld as he oversees every decision.

 Want more Lagerfeld?
 The documentary Lagerfeld Confidential is also worth a watch.
-Check out the trailer below.

 Year: 2011 Director: Pierre Thoretton Rotten Tomatoes: 61 percent